Early Life and Education of Robert Kraft: A Complete Timeline

 In April 2024, during the Columbia University pro-Palestinian campus protests and occupations during the Gaza War, Kraft stopped funding Columbia University because of its treatment of Jewish students and staff, citing "virulent hate."

-As of July 2024, Robert Kraft has an estimated net worth of US$11.1 billion according to Forbes.
+As of July 2024, Robert Kraft's estimated net worth was US$11.1 billion, according to Forbes.

-February 2025: Blumberg Appointed to Kennedy Center Board
+February 2025: Trump Appoints Dana Blumberg to Kennedy Center Board

-In February 2025, Trump named Kraft's wife, Dana Blumberg, to the board of the Kennedy Center for the Performing Arts.
+In February 2025, Donald Trump appointed Kraft's wife, Dana Blumberg, to the board of the Kennedy Center for the Performing Arts.